Meibion Glyndŵr: Popular support

 At the height of the Meibion Glyndŵr arson campaign, a poll was conducted by HTV’s Welsh-language current affairs programme on S4C, Y Byd ar Bedwar.
-1,195 people across Wales were questioned about their attitudes towards the campaign and, despite 69% claiming they would assist police if a local holiday home was burnt down, 57% said they supported the broader aims of the campaign.
+1,195 people across Wales were questioned about their attitudes towards the campaign, and despite 69% claiming they would assist police if a local holiday home was burnt down, 57% said they supported the broader aims of the campaign.
 However, support for the campaign was far greater in Welsh language strongholds, where the second home issue was most obvious, and consequently 85% of respondents from Dwyfor supported the campaign.
+Home Office papers published by the BBC in 2017 revealed that police struggled to gather information during the campaign, "partly because there was some sympathy at present within the native Welsh community for those who sought to preserve the Welsh culture and language".
+The documents had been obtained via a Freedom of Information request submitted by BBC Radio Cymru's Manylu programme and contained redactions.

 During the campaign, supporters of the organisation produced merchandise, such as t-shirts, badges, mugs, and posters.
 The Covenant Society of the Free Welsh was the most notable producer.
 Meibion Glyndŵr merchandise become so widespread that the director of the 1989 Dyffryn Conwy National Eisteddfod in Llanrwst warned that anyone caught selling merchandise that supported the arson campaign would be immediately banned from the event.
+One badge worn by supporters of the arson campaign, preserved by the British Museum, features an image of a packet of England's Glory matches with the slogan "Strike a light for Wales".
+Poet and Anglican priest R. S. Thomas attended a meeting of the Covenanters in Machynlleth on 16 September 1990, in which he expressed support for Meibion Glyndŵr and advocated direct action against English-owned properties in Wales.
+Thomas' comments drew criticism from then Plaid Cymru president Dafydd Wigley, who reportedly warned: "If we don't get it sorted out we're going down the road to Northern Ireland", referring to the Troubles.
+Thomas later commented in 1998, in the context of his support for the militant organisation, "What is one death against the death of the Welsh nation?"
 Supporters of Wrexham A.F.C. sang chants at opposing English teams glorifying the actions of the arsonists.